nuclio/nuclio/docs/tasks/deploying-functions.md

 ## Writing a simple function

 After successfully installing nuclio, we can start writing functions and deploying them to our cluster.
-Regardless of the runtime we choose (e.g. Go, Python, NodeJS) have an entrypoint that receives two arguments:
+Regardless of the runtime we choose (e.g., Go, Python, NodeJS) have an entrypoint that receives two arguments:
 - Context: An object that maintains state across function invocations.
 Includes objects like the logger, databindings, worker information and user specified data.
 See the appropriate context reference for your specific runtime for more
 - Event: An object containing information about the event that triggered the function including body, headers, trigger information and so forth

 The entrypoint, essentially a function native to the runtime, is called whenever one of the configured triggers receives an event (more on configuring triggers later).

 > **Note:** nuclio supports configuring multiple triggers for a single function.
 For example, the same function can be called both via calling an HTTP endpoint and posting to a Kafka stream.
-Some functions can behave uniformly, as accessing many properties of the event is identical regardless of triggers (e.g. `event.GetBody()`).
+Some functions can behave uniformly, as accessing many properties of the event is identical regardless of triggers (e.g., `event.GetBody()`).
 Others may want to behave differently, using the event's trigger information to determine through which trigger it arrived

 The entrypoint may return a response which is handled differently based on which trigger configured the function.
 Some synchronous triggers (like HTTP) expect a response, some (like RabbitMQ) expect an ack or nack and others (like cron) ignore the response altogether.